 The KVR Trail, which is part of the Trans Canada Trail, follows the route of the former Kettle Valley Railway along Okanagan Lake.
 This decommissioned railroad has been repurposed as recreational trails and is very popular among walkers, runners, cyclists and sightseers.

-You’ll explore trestles and tunnels while passing through varied landscapes with rich cultural and historic artifacts.
+You’ll explore trestles and tunnels while passing through varied landscapes with rich cultural and historic artefacts.
 It even leads you past wineries for some sampling pit-stops.
-View our map to see the route.

 Munson Mountain is famous for its iconic PENTICTON sign.
 You can climb to a summit viewpoint, offering panoramic views above Penticton and Okanagan Lake.
 Read more about the hike and about the sign’s fascinating history.